-Employees who have an approved claim, and are receiving temporary disability (TD) indemnity payments under Division 4 or Division 4.5 of the Labor Code, shall accumulate vacation (including seniority credit for the purposes of vacation accrual under Section 3.1), holidays and sick leave during such period of time that they are drawing such temporary disability indemnity.
-The County shall continue to provide the employer contribution towards health, dental, vision, and life insurance plan coverage for such employees.
+Employees who are receiving temporary disability indemnity payments under Division 4 or Division 4.5 of the Labor Code shall accumulate vacation (including seniority credit for the purposes of vacation accrual under Section 3.1), holidays and sick leave during such period of time that they are drawing such temporary disability indemnity.
+The County shall continue to provide health, dental, vision, and life insurance plan coverage for such employees as if they were on payroll as regular employees.

-10.2 Workers' Compensation Leave
+10.2 Worker's Compensation Leave

-Notwithstanding other provisions of this Section, an employee who is disabled as a result of an injury or illness arising in the course of employment and has been approved to receive Temporary Disability (TD) benefits, shall be eligible for an approved leave of absence until the employee is deemed medically able to return to work.
-In such case, further interactive review is needed should permanent disability be established.
-The employee shall be considered on leave and not considered to be scheduled to work.
+Notwithstanding other provisions of this Section, an employee who is disabled as a result of an injury or illness arising out of and in the course of employment and eligible for Worker's Compensation benefits shall have an automatic leave of absence until a ruling is made that recovery from disability is sufficient to release the employee.
+In such case, a leave of absence shall be considered canceled when permanent disability is established.